houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 So far, I have laid the groundwork for my cashing-out strategy and properly characterised regular language denoting mechanisms.
 Remember that my strategy hinges on showing that JavaScript regular expressions are not a regular language denoting mechanism but their theoretical counterparts are.
 So, I now show how both JavaScript and theoretical regular expressions are language denoting mechanisms.
 Then, I explain how theoretical regular expressions are a regular language denoting mechanism.

-## 3. Regular expressions as a language denoting mechanism
+## 3. Regular expressions as language denoting mechanisms

-To see how regular expressions are a language denoting mechanism, let's consider two observations about them.
+To see how both JavaScript and theoretical regular expressions are language denoting mechanisms, let's consider two observations about them.

-### 3.1 Observation 1
+### 3.1 Observation 1 - well-defined instances

-Regular expressions are governed by strict syntax rules over a finite alphabet (a set of characters).
-These rules dictate whether a string is a valid regular expression or not.
-For example, the string `/a{1/u` is an invalid regular expression because it's missing the `}`, whereas `/a{1}/u` is valid.
-It's standard to recursively define the rules as follows.
+Our first observation is that both kinds of instances are governed by strict, rigorous and exhaustive rules.
+Each instance is well-defined.

+Firstly, we can infer that JavaScript regular expressions are governed by these rules by observing that an invalid expression like `/a{1/u` throws a syntax error (because it's missing the `}`).

+Secondly, we observe that it is standard to recursively define theoretical regular expressions as follows.

-Given some finite alphabet (like the set of Unicode characters),
+Given some alphabet,

-1. The empty set is a regular expression [4].
+1. The empty set is a regular expression (it denotes the empty language).
-2. The empty string `''` is a regular expression.
+2. The empty string `''` is a regular expression (it denotes the language `{''}`).
-3. Any character from the alphabet is a regular expression.
+3. Any character from the alphabet is a regular expression (a character `'x'` denotes the language `{'x'}`).
 4. For any two regular expressions `R` and `S`,
     1. The concatenation `RS` is a regular expression.
     2. The alternation `R|S` (the set union of all the strings in `R` and `S`) is a regular expression.